 Many Dutch pride themselves on having a religiously tolerant society.
 The diversity of religions is accepted and evident throughout the country through the various places of worship.
-In the Netherlands, 28% of the population identify as Roman Catholic, 19% identify as Protestant (including Dutch Reformed, the Protestant Church of The Netherlands, and Calvinist), 5.0% identify as Muslim, and 5.6% identify with some other religion.
-Nearly half of the population (42%) does not identify with any religion (CIA World Factbook, 2009).
+In the Netherlands, 23.6% of the population identify as Roman Catholic, 14.9% identify as Protestant (including Dutch Reformed, the Protestant Church of The Netherlands, and Calvinist), 5.0% identify as Muslim, and 5.6% identify with some other religion.
+Just over half of the population (50.7%) does not identify with any religion.

 Secularisation in the Netherlands